mtozzo/achievers-api-tutorial/tutorial/step9.md

           <Reason onReasonChange={this.handleReasonChange} />
 ```

-and finally, update the contructor so it sets a detault state for `errors`:
+Finally, update the contructor so it sets a default state for `errors`:

 ```diff
   constructor(props) {